 Which means I have to do work that allows me to have that.
-So… that’s one of the many reasons why I’m here writing to you right now!
+So… that's one of the many reasons why I here writing to you right now!

 Did you figure out what was going on with my coworkers?
-Why didn’t they realize that Randall hated his job?
-Why wasn’t it obvious to them like it was to me?
+How come they didn't realize that Randall hated his job.
+How come it wasn't obvious to them like it wasn't to me?

 It was normal behavior to them.

-It’s not that they’re bad people or even necessarily that they’re in the wrong jobs, they just don’t know what they want.
+It's not that they're bad people or even necessarily that they're in the wrong jobs for them, they just don't know what they want.

 More importantly they all think that that's just the way it is, that life doesn't get any better than this.

-It’s not their fault, it’s really not! they just don’t know a better way!
-They don’t know that there is a world where hump day doesn’t exist.
-It’s not necessarily easier… but definitely worth it.
+It's not their fault.
+It really isn't.
+They just don't know a better way.
+They don't know that there is a world where “Hump Day” doesn't exist.
+It's not necessarily easier in this world, but it's definitely worth it.